juthomas/Way-To-Silence/README.md

 # WAY TO SILENCE

-##Goals
+## Goals
-- Develop a module, powered by an ESP32, capable of reading audio tracks stored on an SD card and transmitting them through a speaker output.
-The parameters of these audio tracks, such as volume and balance, should be modifiable via an accessible web interface.
-Additionally, the control of the tracks and playback settings should be achievable through UDP signals.
-This interface would allow users to customize their listening experience and adjust the settings to their liking while ensuring fast and efficient communication with the module via UDP. + battery management
+- Develop a module based on the ESP32, designed to read audio tracks stored on an SD card and to transmit them through a speaker output.
+Users should be able to adjust the parameters of these audio tracks, such as volume and balance, via an intuitive and easily accessible web interface.
+Furthermore, control over the tracks and playback settings via UDP signals is essential.
+This interface will provide users with the opportunity to customize their listening experience and adjust settings to their preferences.
+It will also ensure quick and efficient communication with the module through the UDP protocol.
+In addition, effective battery management is crucial to ensure the module's durability and optimal performance.
-##Components
+## Components
 - [I2S Amplifier Module MAX98357A](https://www.lcsc.com/product-detail/Audio-Power-OpAmps_Analog-Devices-Inc-Maxim-Integrated-MAX98357AETE-T_C910544.html) € 0.7886

 - [SD Card Connector](https://jlcpcb.com/partdetail/gswitch-GT_TF003_H018502/C5155564) € 0.1553